 Part of the reason for the rapid development of South Korea’s economy is the country’s Free Trade Agreement (FTA) with the European Union, dating from 2011.
-The EU is the largest investor in the Republic of Korea and, consequentially, its export of goods such as chemical products and transport equipment to Korea has experienced an increase of 14.6 billion euro for the period between 2010-2016.
-Additionally, the imports from Korea to countries in the European Union have increased by 32% from 2010 to 2015, with an emphasis on machinery and appliances, plastics and transport equipment Amongst the products.
+The EU is the largest investor in the Republic of Korea and, consequently, its export of goods such as chemical products and transport equipment to Korea has experienced an increase of 14.6 billion euros for the period between 2010-2016.
+Additionally, the imports from Korea to countries in the European Union have increased by 32% from 2010 to 2015, with an emphasis on machinery and appliances, plastics, and transport equipment Among the products.

-With non-existent barriers to trade thanks to the FTA, new opportunities have been created for investment and trade between the countries from the EU and Korea, especially within industries like the automotive, pharmaceutical and medical devices ones.
+With non-existent barriers to trade thanks to the FTA, new business opportunities have been created for countries from the EU and Korea, especially within industries like the automotive, pharmaceutical, and medical devices.
 Since Korea is one of the EU’s 10 strategic partners and the 8th largest supplier, it is important to maintain viable economic and trade relations- especially provided the fact that Korean investments in the EU have experienced a growth of 19% in the 2014-2015 period.

 Apart from their economic and trade relations, the strategic partnership between the Asian and European markets has been crucial for the countries to cooperate on issues such as human rights, counter-terrorism and climate change.
 More recently, discussions have been led regarding the closer cooperation between cities and provinces in Europe and the Republic of Korea, in order to improve the city diplomacy between the two sides and generate exchanges in fields like education and environmental studies.